Fengpeng Sun, (816) 235-1334, firstname.lastname@example.org

 While there is no set minimum number of hours for all students, at least 50 percent of the course credit hours for students who select Geosciences as their primary discipline must be taken in Geosciences.
 Students who have selected Geosciences as a primary disicpline or a co-discipline are expected to take no less than three courses from Geosciences as determined by their supervisory committee.
 Other special requirements are defined by the student's supervisory committee in individual consultation with each student.

 Requirements for Comprehensive Examinations

-Comprehensive examinations of all Ph.D. students who select the Department of Geosciences as the primary discipline will contain both written and oral components and may include questions from each of the co-disciplines and from related fields as determined by the student's examining committee.
+Comprehensive examinations of all Ph.D. students who select Geosciences as the primary discipline will contain both written and oral components and may include questions from each of the co-disciplines and from related fields as determined by the student's examining committee.
 The examining committee consists of the student's supervisory committee and others who may be appointed by the dean of the School of Graduate Studies.

 The faculty in Geosciences are committed to an interdisciplinary approach and expect that all Ph.D. students, whether enrolled in the primary or the co-disciplinary category, will complete courses and conduct research with this principle in mind.